Sonale, Dahanu

 Sonale is a village in the Palghar district of Maharashtra, India.
 It is located in the Dahanu taluka.

+The Prakritized form of the Sanskrit name "Suvarna-pallam" is mentioned as a name of Sonale in the 15th-17th century Marathi-language text Mahikavatichi Bakhar.

 Demographics

 According to the 2011 census of India, Sonale has 168 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 45.36%.